-A portable vehicle ramp has incline and a platform that supports a vehicle during maintenance or when it's on display.
+A portable vehicle ramp has an incline and a platform that supports a vehicle during maintenance or when it's on display.

 A vehicle supported by poor quality portable ramps or poorly set up ramps can fall or roll onto a person working underneath, causing serious injury or death.